-The USA Braceros Programme
+The USA and Braceros Programs

-Once again, an interesting research was made by Clemens and Postel88in their seminal papers published in 2018 regarding possible programs based on annual foreign workers quotas that could allow a management of migratory flows.
+Once again, interesting research was made by Clemens and Postel in 2018 in their seminal papers regarding possible programs based on annual foreign workers quotas to manage migratory flows.
 In their analysis, these authors are aware that lawful migration channels are often suggested as a tool to reduce unlawful migration, but often without much evidence on how they work.
-Massive demographic pressures for migration between Africa and Europe, they say, will continue to resemble past pressures between Mexico and United States and for this reason they suggest to use the lessons from the Braceros program for the European Union.
+Massive demographic pressures for migration between Africa and Europe, they say, will continue to resemble past pressures between Mexico and the United States and for this reason they suggest using the lessons from the Braceros programs (In Spanish, the term bracero means "manual laborer") for the European Union.

 The Braceros program, according to the authors, provides evidence that in the past lawful channels for migration between Mexico and the United States have been able to suppress unlawful migration, but only when combined with robust enforcement efforts.
 Evidence from the US suggests that lawful channels could be a critical tool for Europe, alongside enforcement to suppress unlawful migration.
-Clemens and Postel described the Braceros program according to its three major phases.89
+Clemens and Postel described the Braceros programs according to its four major phases.

-The First phase, 1942-1953 (many visas, low enforcement), was characterized by a rising number of visas issuances alongside low enforcement at the borders between Mexico and the USA.
-Workers could not be rehired season after season because they had to be selected from existing "foreign workers pools" (like in Germany as we will see later on).
+The First phase, 1942-1953 (many visas, low enforcement), was characterized by a rising number of visa issuances alongside low enforcement at the borders between Mexico and the USA.
+Workers could not be rehired season after season because they had to be selected from existing "foreign workers pools' ' (like in Germany as we will see).
 A first consequence was the creation of black markets for foreign workers and the rising of both regular and irregular migration.